DorukKaraman/Assembly_Projects/README.md

 3. Simulate the circuit to test the functionality.
    - For the **calculator**: Enter two numbers and an operator.
    - For the **frequency generator**: Follow the on-screen prompts for input.
+   - For the **PWM duty cycle generator**: Input two digits to set the duty cycle percentage, e.g., "50" for 50%.
+   - For the **timer interrupt counter**: Run the simulation and observe the counting on the LCD display.

 ---